UofT-DSI/onboarding/onboarding_documents/submissions.md

 >
 > Be sure to carefully review the changes so you don’t accidentally overwrite your completed work.
 After resolving, you can commit the changes and sync your fork with the latest updates.

+## Conclusion
+Participants may resubmit assignments by making additional Git commits to the same branch from which the pull request originates.
+The pull request will automatically update with the latest changes, allowing revisions both before and after feedback.
+This ensures a smooth and efficient process for continuous improvement.

 ## Resources

 * [How to Fork a Repo](https://youtu.be/H-8kzcQWJ7U)